 Also avoid applying a lot of amendments and organic matter to the soil.
 Rosemary holds on to water; in most cases, rosemary needs a small amount of fertilizer to grow.

 Root rot needs immediate treatment.
 Check the roots if your rosemary’s leaves are wilting and turning yellow for no apparent reason.

 Gently remove the plant from the soil and wash the roots for a few minutes with a lot of water.

 Plants with root rot will have some of their diseased roots fall off when you touch them.
 Such roots may look black and feel mushy.

 Use scissors to cut off all the diseased roots.
-Afterward, use some fungicides to spray the healthy roots to prevent the disease from spreading.
+After, use some fungicides to spray the healthy roots.
+These steps should help to prevent the disease from spreading.

-Remove the yellow and wilted leaves from your rosemary and cut back the plant to stimulate new growth.
+Nip off the yellow and wilted leaves from your rosemary, and cut back the plant to stimulate new growth.

-From its name, Verticillium wilt indicates that it is a wilt disease.
-It is also caused by a fungal infection caused by fungi from the genus Verticillium.
+Its name, Verticillium wilt, indicates that it is a wilt disease.
+Fungi from the genus Verticillium can cause a fungal infection.
 Overall, it is not that common in rosemary.

 This disease can easily kill rosemary seedlings, but it needs some time to take over an adult plant.

 The most effective way of preventing this disease is by using disease-free soil.
 This can be ensured by choosing premium-quality soil.